$\mathrm{SU}(4)$-Symmetric Quantum Spin-Orbital Liquids on Various Lattices: spin-orbital liquids

 Thus, at a saddle point we can define a real mean field to solve self-consistent equations: $\chi_{ij}^R = \langle i\bm{\eta}_i \cdot \bm{\eta}_j + i\bm{\theta}_i \cdot \bm{\theta}_j \rangle,$ and the mean-field Hamiltonian reads

 Notice that the mean field $\chi_{ij}^R = -\chi_{ji}^R$ is always real.

 We note that the fermion number is not conserved except for the $Z_2$ parity, and usually we make a mean-field ansatz wavefunction by filling a Fermi sea until half filling.
 The projection onto the physical subspace is similar to that for the Kitaev model~\cite{Kitaev2006}.
-In this Majorana spin-orbital liquid, spinons and orbitalons are more mixed and we shall call them spin-orbitalons due to the projection onto the physical subspace.
+In this Majorana spin-orbital liquid, spinons and orbitalons are in fact intertwined due to the projection Eq.~\eqref{case1} or Eq.~\eqref{case2}, and thus we shall call them spin-orbitalons.